Moonbin & Sanha: Pre-debut

 On August 21, 2020, Fantagio Music released an image teaser with a logo and a date confirming that Moonbin and Sanha would form a sub-unit and release an EP in the next month.
-Before debut, both Moonbin and Sanha have co-hosted the music show Show Champion since March 2020 along with Verivery's Kangmin.
+Before debut, both Moonbin and Sanha co-hosted the music show Show Champion since March 2020 along with Verivery's Kangmin.
 In a press Q&A, Moonbin and Sanha stated that their chemistry while co-hosting inspired them to form a sub-unit.

-2020–present: Debut with In-Out and Refuge
+2020–2023: Debut with In-Out, Refuge, and disbandment

 On September 14, 2020, Moonbin & Sanha officially debuted with the EP In-Out and its title track, "Bad Idea".
 A week later, on September 22, they gained their first music show trophy with the single on SBS MTV The Show.
 A week after its release, In-Out debuted at number 9 on the weekly overseas album chart of Oricon and at number 2 on the weekly album chart of Gaon.

 On February 11, 2022, Moonbin & Sanha released the pre-release single "Ghost Town", before the release of their second EP Refuge on March 15, featuring the title track "Who".

-On December 3, 2022, Fantagio announced that Moonbin & Sanha will make a comeback on January 4, 2023, and are scheduled to return with their third EP Incense.
+On December 3, 2022, Fantagio announced that Moonbin & Sanha would make a comeback on January 4, 2023, and scheduled to return with their third EP Incense.

+Moonbin died on April 19, 2023, thus resulting in the sub-unit's disbandment.
+On April 27, Fantagio confirmed the unit's Weverse community would be shut down on April 30, nearly 2 weeks after its initial creation.